tsionnigate21/Car-Data/README.md

   )
 )`

 5. Then We created the server for the shiny app.
-We did this by creating a function to calculate min, max, median, and mean from Excel sheet.
-Then making a path to the excel file.
-Then finally puting the calculations statistics and render outputs.
+We did this by creating a function to calculate min, max, median, and mean from an Excel sheet.
+Then make a path to the Excel file so it can be extracted from the speed column.
+Then finally put the calculations statistics and render outputs so it can all be shown in a histogram.

 `server <- function(input, output) {
   calculate_stats <- function(file_path) {
-    # Read data from Excel file
     data <- read_excel(file_path)
-    # Extract 'Speed' column
     speed <- data$Speed
     min_val <- min(speed)
     max_val <- max(speed)